 Can We Treat Your Frozen Shoulder (Adhesive Capsulitis)?

-Our experienced Osteopath, Michael Walker, successfully treats all types of frozen shoulder and rotator cuff injuries.
-Michael has specialised in the revolutionary Niel-Asher Technique®.
+Our experienced Osteopaths, successfully treat all types of frozen shoulder and rotator cuff injuries.
+Michael and his team has specialised in the revolutionary Niel-Asher Technique®.
 This frozen shoulder technique has been proven to be effective in the reduction of pain and the regaining of a full range of movement in patients with this devastatingly painful condition.
 The Niel-Asher Technique achieves a 90-100% improvement in most patients.
 A course of approximately 12 weekly treatments is all that is required.

 Many studies have shown that manipulation of the shoulder joint usually irritates the symptoms and does not speed up recovery, whereas the Niel-Asher Technique, that works directly on the intrinsic muscles (Rotator Cuff) of the shoulder, has very good results.